The use of Perspex in the Construction industry

 Our Laser Cutting Service

 Simply Plastics are one of the UK's leading online suppliers of Acrylic/Perspex sheets, stocking over 125 colours and variants.
+Cast acrylic is commonly used for glazing, signage and retail displays.
+Extruded acrylic is commonly used for lighting applications, interior decoration and screening.
 We offer a bespoke CNC Laser and Router cutting service allowing us to supply extremely intricately cut components in both small and large runs.
 If you need our help or advice on any of your upcoming Perspex projects please get in touch.